stiagoflorez/strain_widget/README.md

 ## Thank you!

-We really appreciate all kinds of feedback and contributions.
+I really appreciate all kinds of feedback and contributions.